The performance our warfighters deserve. The value our taxpayers demand.

 Because it can run its two compressors at different speeds – optimizing engine operation – a dual-spool engine achieves greater fuel efficiency than a single-spool design.
 The T900 not only will meet the Army’s requirement for greater fuel efficiency over the current engine, it will provide a 3-4 percent specific fuel consumption advantage over comparable single-spool offerings.

-A dual-spool engine uses computers to distribute load between the two compressors, and constantly adjusts the load borne by each to optimize performance.
+A dual spool engine automatically distributes load between two compressors and constantly adjusts load born by each to optimize performance.
 This allows the engine to run cooler, reducing wear and tear.
 In sandy conditions, for example, the rear compressor can turn faster allowing the front compressor to turn more slowly, improving performance and allowing the front compressor to take less of a beating from sand ingestion.

 Lower Cost Over the Life of the Engine

 PRATT & WHITNEY

 In 2006, Honeywell and Pratt & Whitney joined together specifically to develop an advanced turboshaft helicopter engine that achieves the aggressive performance goals set by the U.S. Army: a 50% more powerful and 25% more fuel-efficient engine for the Black Hawk and Apache fleets.
 The dual-spool T900 engine developed by ATEC will meet or exceed every performance standard set by the Army.
 ATEC supports U.S. jobs in engineering, supply chain, manufacturing and logistics.
 Honeywell and Pratt & Whitney have decades of experience powering commercial and military aircraft – including helicopters, cargo planes, tankers, trainers and fighters.
 ATEC combines the best technology and experience of these two industry leaders to produce the T900.